-At his practice in Cedars Sinai Medical Towers, Los Angeles, CA, Dr. Treyzon helps patients identify the causes of their chronic or recurrent constipation, using the most advanced approaches to diagnose underlying issues and providing treatment based on each patient's individual needs for optimal relief.
+At his practice in Cedars Sinai Medical Towers, Los Angeles and Santa Monica, CA, Dr. Treyzon helps patients identify the causes of their chronic or recurrent constipation, using the most advanced approaches to diagnose underlying issues and providing treatment based on each patient's individual needs for optimal relief.

 Constipation is defined as infrequent or hard pellet stools, or difficulty in evacuating stool.
 If you go one day without a bowel movement it does not necessarily mean you are constipated.
 In fact, everyone has a slightly different bowel habit (which varies in and of itself depending on the day, what you eat, and age), so what is routine for one person may very well be different compared to someone else.
 Constipation typically involves multiple days without a bowel movement, great difficulty during bowel movements, and it is often a chronic problem.
 When this occurs, medical attention should be sought to find the cause of constipation.

 By the time food reaches the large intestine (colon), it has been mostly digested.
 One of the colon’s main jobs is to withdraw water from the remains of food (now stool), so by the time it reaches the rectum there is a soft, formed stool that can pass as a bowel movement.
 However, if the transit in the colon is slow, meaning the colon doesn’t contract properly and stool spends a long time in the colon, too much water can be extracted from the stool.
 This causes the stool to become hard and difficult to expel, causing constipation.
 Slow transit can also be caused by:

 Constipation is not always caused by slow transit.
 Additional causes of constipation include:

 Additionally, irritable bowel syndrome (IBS) is often associated with symptoms of constipation.
 More information on IBS here.